The Juicing Nutritional Guide That Every Pregnant Woman Needs To Read

 - Alcohol: Alcohol passes through the placenta and prevents your baby from getting oxygen and nutrients.
 Heavy drinking during pregnancy will hinder or damage your child’s development.

 - Raw eggs: Avoid raw eggs, even though you may love them.
 Raw eggs may carry food-poisoning salmonella bacteria.
 Severe diarrhea or vomiting caused by raw eggs may stress your baby and lead to preterm labor.
-On the other hand, cooked eggs are essential for its rich source of protein and choline.
+On the other hand, cooked eggs (soft-boiled, hard-boiled and poached are best) are essential for its rich source of protein and choline.
 Avoid eggs during the last trimester to prevent your baby putting on too much weight, making it difficult for delivery.

-- Raw meats: Like raw eggs, undercooked or raw meats may carry salmonella, E.coli and other bacteria that may cause food poisoning.
+- Raw meats/sashimi: Like raw eggs, undercooked or raw meats may carry salmonella, E.coli and other bacteria that may cause food poisoning.
 Severe diarrhea or vomiting may cause miscarriage or preterm labor.
-And avoid that sashimi and sushi too!

 - Cured meats: Cured or smoked meats such as ham, hot dogs, bacon, luncheon meat, sausages contain sodium nitrate and/or sodium nitrites that increases the risk of babies having brain cancer.

-- Bitter gourd: The active constituents (alpha and beta monorcharins) in bitter melon is not suitable for pregnant women’s consumption as it may stimulate the uterus.
+- Bitter gourd: The active constituents (alpha and beta monorcharins) in bittergourd/melon is not suitable for pregnant women’s consumption as it may stimulate the uterus.

 - Fish with mercury: Swordfish have been found to contain the highest level of mercury among all edible fish.
 Mercury is a potent human neurotoxin that can significantly damage the fetal nervous system.
 Other fish in this group to avoid are mackerel, shark, trout, tilefish, and certain tuna.